Skip to Main Content

 Article Type Chart

-Use this chart to compare the different types of articles you may find in a library database.
+Use this chart to compare the different types of scientific articles you may find in a library database.

 How to Read a Scholarly Article (video 1)